GrzegorzDabrowski/Real-World-Events/README.md

 ## Description

 ```
-This is an example app I made while learning Vue.js with Vue Mastery.
-The main functionality of this app is to create and display events.
-It consists of a bunch of components and it communicates with mockup database in JSON Server.
-While developing I used Axios and Vuex.
+This is an example app I made while learning Vue.js with Vue Mastery. <br /> The main functionality of this app is to create and display events. <br /> It consists of a bunch of components and it communicates with mockup database in JSON Server. <br /> While developing I used Axios and Vuex.
 ```

 ## Project setup